ToAM90/Tracker/README.md

 # Weight and Water Tracker

+My second side project that I made to gain more practice in writing codes, keeping in mind consistency and preventing tight coupling as much as possible.

 ### Part One: Tracking Water Intake

 Water is the source of life, and yet for some it is difficult to drink enough water every day.
 This CLI is intended to allow a user to enter the how much water they drink each day, and store the data in a .csv file.